-CMT at KIMS is an "Uncoupled" training programme, where there are three years of core training followed by open competition for higher specialty training posts and progression to completion of training (provided the Trainee satisfies all the competency requirements).
-KIMS will be the local education provider (LEP) who holds the Trainees contract of employment and is also the Employer of the Trainees Clinical Supervisor and the Educational Supervisor.
-The other resources available through LEP include PD and the HR department.
+IMT at KIMSHEALTH is an "Uncoupled" training programme, where there are three years of core training followed by open competition for higher specialty training posts and progression to completion of training (provided the trainee satisfies all the competency requirements).

 3.2.
-PROGRAMME DIRECTOR (PD)
+Programme Director (PD)

-CMT at KIMS Trivandrum will be led by the Programme Director assisted by a locally constituted Steering Committee of KIMS to oversee the process of implementation.
-Programme Director [PD] is appointed to guide this group and to act as the main point of contact with the Curriculum and Education Provider.
-PD manages all the day-to-day issues of Trainees in the programme.
+IMT at KIMSHEALTH Trivandrum is led by the Programme Director assisted by a locally constituted coordination committee of KIMSHEALTH to oversee the process of implementation of the prescribed curriculum.
+Programme Director [PD] (Clinical Lead) is appointed to guide this group and to act as the main point of contact with the curriculum and education provider.

-The training programme will be supported by an Administrator.
-This person is a non clinician and possesses an excellent understanding of how postgraduate medical training is delivered locally and will be a member of the steering committee.
-They will make all practical arrangements, write management procedures and implement the ePortfolio.
-The PD will work closely with KIMS in setting up the programme and implementing all aspects of the programme, in particular, ARCPs, recruitment and individual trainee issues.
+The training programme will be supported lead manager/administrator. bv а This person possesses an excellent understanding of how postgraduate medical training is delivered locally and will be a member of the coordination group.
+They will make all arrangements and write management policies to implement the ePortfolio.
+The PD will work closely with the manager/administrator in setting up the programme and implementing all aspects of the programme, in particular, ARCPs, recruitment and individual trainee issues.